 Wondering what is homeschooling?
 Full parenting guide for how to prepare for homeschooling and understanding home education.
-If you’re new to homeschooling or wondering how to homeschool, or curious about the topic and considering homeschooling programs and homeschooling pros and cons, or just looking for some homeschooling 101 stuff, asking the question “What is homeschooling anyway and what is a homeschooler is a great place to start.
+If you’re new to homeschooling or wondering how to home school, or curious about the topic and considering homeschooling programs and homeschooling pros and cons, or just looking for some homeschool 101 stuff, asking the question “What is homeschooling anyway and what is a homeschooler is a great place to start for new homeschool families.

 WHAT IS HOMESCHOOLING?
 (Top Questions About Homeschooling Your Child)